mildsunrise/dm500-satip/README.md

 be done the first time.

 When powered, DM500 will obtain an IP by DHCP, and the SAT>IP server will start.
-To test it's working, browse to `http://<ip of DM500>:8080/desc.xml` and verify that you see `DVBS2-1` at the end, instead of `DVBS2-0`.
+To verify that it's working, browse to `http://<ip of DM500>:8080`, you should see a table listing one tuner.

 You use it like any other SAT>IP server.
 If it's on the same network as your Tvheadend server, restart it and you should